 Using the Archives & Special Collections

-The CWU Archives & Special Collections is currently open by appointment only.
-Email us at email@example.com or call 509-963-1717 with questions or to schedule an appointment or instruction session.
+The CWU Archives & Special Collections is open 10am-3pm Monday through Friday and by appointment.
+Email us at email@example.com or call 509-963-1023 with questions or to schedule an appointment or instruction session.

 Location and contact information

-- Julia Stringfellow, Professor and University Archivist, firstname.lastname@example.org
+- Julia Stringfellow, (On Sabbatical Leave Spring and Summer 2023) Professor and University Archivist, firstname.lastname@example.org

 - Marty Blackson, Senior Lecturer and Archivist, email@example.com

-- Carlos Pelley, Archives & Special Collections Technician, firstname.lastname@example.org
+- Carolin McCarthy, Archives & Special Collections Technician, firstname.lastname@example.org

 Reading room user guidelines